TNishimoto/esaxx/readme.md

 ### enumMaximalSubstringWithRLBWT.out

-This program computes all maximal substrings of the string recovered from the input RLBWT.
+This program computes all maximal substrings of the string recovered from the input RLBWT in compressed space.

 usage: ./enumMaximalSubstringWithRLBWT.out --input_file=string [options] ...
 options: